-If the administrator accepts a finding that the Respondent is responsible and imposes a sanction (or no sanction), the Respondent may appeal that decision (as well as the sanction) as set forth in the University's Disciplinary Action policy (HR0525).
+If the investigation results in a determination that the Respondent is responsible and/or a sanction, the Respondent's right to appeal the determination or any sanction imposed is governed by the University's Disciplinary policy (HR0525) (for staff) or the University's Faculty Handbook (for faculty).
 The Complainant may also request an administrative review of the sanction decision by the Chancellor.